coredevices/mfgtools/README.md

-# MFGINFO Tool
+# MFGTOOLS

-This repository contains a tool that can be used to flash some manufacturing information to Core Devices watches.
+This repository contains a set of tools that can be used to flash some manufacturing information, recovery firmware, etc. to Core Devices watches.

 ## Pre-requisites